 Sump pump systems are designed to capture surface or ground water that enters basements or crawl spaces and pump it away from the house.
 Cross connections (when sump pumps discharge into the sanitary sewer system) are against City ordinance and pose economic and environmental problems.

 Homeowners use sump pumps in their basements to battle moisture and flooding issues.
-The basic sump system includes drain tile, a sump pit (which extends below the slab and collects surfrace water that enters the basement/crawl space or groundwater that rises to the slab), a sump pump, a float or switch, and a drain line.
+The basic sump system includes drain tile, a sump pit (which extends below the slab and collects surface water that enters the basement/crawl space or groundwater that rises to the slab), a sump pump, a float or switch, and a drain line.
 The drain line should direct sump water out of your house and onto your yard (see illustration at bottom of page).

 What Is a Cross Connection?
 Watch short animation »